jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 ```

 ### 5.6.4 802.15.4 Radio Hal Device Descriptor
-The 802.15.4 Device Descriptor simply holds the Radio Ops driver and the Event
+The 802.15.4 Device Descriptor holds the Radio Ops driver and the Event
 Notification for an instance of a device.

 It has the following structure:
 ```c
 /**